-- First Step: Contact the Learning Center at the Gainesville, Georgia campus.
-You can call, email, or come by the Learning Center, but you MUST contact the Learning Center in order to get the process started.
-Point Person for this is Crystal S. Ball, Office Manager and Testing Coordinator, who can be reached via phone at 770.534.6133, via email at firstname.lastname@example.org, or in person at the Learning Center which is located at 530 Washington Street SE Gainesville, Georgia.
+- First Step: Contact the Learning Center.
+You can call, email, or come by the Learning Center in person, but you MUST contact the Learning Center in order to get the process started.
+The point person for starting this process is Crystal S. Ball, Coordinator of Disability Services, who can be reached via phone at 770.534.6133, via email at firstname.lastname@example.org, or in person at the Learning Center front desk which is located at 530 Washington Street SE Gainesville, Georgia.

-- Second Step: After you contact the Learning Center is to obtain documentation of your disability.
+- Second Step: Obtain and submit documentation of your disability to Ms. Ball.
 What is documentation?
-It is something in writing by a medical or mental health professional stating specifically what your disability is.
-(The more comprehensive the information we are given, the better we can serve your needs.
+It is something in writing by a medical or mental health professional stating a specific diagnosis.
+The more comprehensive the information we are given, the better we can serve your needs.
 For example, a full psychological evaluation will provide more recommendations and potential accommodations than a letter from your doctor which only states a diagnosis without listing recommendations.

-- Third Step: Please know that there is a 3 business day processing period.
-After the documentation of the disability is submitted, it is reviewed and evaluated by the Director, Jennifer Loggins, LPC.
+- Third Step: Please know that there is a 3 business day processing After the documentation of the disability is submitted, it is reviewed and evaluated by the Director, Jennifer Loggins, LPC.
 Then, your letter of accommodations is written.
-The Learning Center can share your letter of accommodations with your professors if you wish.
-Please know that you must agree to allow or request the Learning Center to share information about your testing accommodations with your professors before this can be done.
+Ms. Ball will email a copy of your official letter of academic accommodations to you at your Brenau student email address once it is written by the Director.